Fox Volant of the Snowy Mountain: Plot summary

-The people gathered at the manor are either descendants of the four bodyguards or are otherwise embroiled in the feud.
+The people gathered at the manor are either descendants of the four warriors or are otherwise involved in the feud in some way.
 Hu Fei's father, Hu Yidao, met Miao Renfeng, a descendant of the Miao family.
-Both were masterful martial artists without peer.
-Miao Renfeng, Hu Yidao and his wife developed an uncommon friendship and grew to admire each other, but Hu and Miao must fight unwilling duels to avenge their parents' deaths.
-Under the schemes of the villain Tian Guinong, Hu Yidao was unintentionally slain by Miao Renfeng when Tian secretly smeared his sword with poison.
-Hu Yidao's infant son, Hu Fei, was rescued and raised by a waiter, Ping Asi, whose life Hu Yidao once saved.
+Both were masterful swordsmen without peer.
+Miao, Hu and Hu's wife developed an uncommon friendship and grew to admire each other, but Hu and Miao must fight unwilling duels to avenge their parents' deaths.
+In a scheme orchestrated by the villainous Tian Guinong of the Tian family, Hu was unintentionally slain by Miao when Tian secretly smeared Miao's sword with poison.
+The Hus' infant son, Hu Fei, was rescued and raised by a waiter, Ping Asi, whose life Hu Yidao once saved.
 Hu Fei grew up and became a powerful martial artist nicknamed "Fox Volant of the Snowy Mountain".

 The various scheming martial artists are eventually punished by their greed.
 Hu Fei makes an appearance midway in the story.

-The conflict reaches a climax when Miao Renfeng challenges Hu Fei to a duel after mistakenly believing that Hu had intentionally molested his daughter, Miao Ruolan.
+The conflict reaches a climax when Miao Renfeng challenges Hu Fei to a duel after mistakenly believing that Hu had molested his daughter, Miao Ruolan.
 They fight for several rounds but neither emerges the victor.
 They are stranded on a cliff about to collapse under their weight when the novel ends.
-Hu Fei has an opportunity to attack Miao Renfeng and knock him off the cliff, but he hesitates because Miao might become his future father-in-law.
+Hu has an opportunity to attack Miao and knock him off the cliff, but he hesitates because Miao might become his future father-in-law.
 However, if he does not attack, either they will fall to their deaths or Miao will kill him.
 The novel ends on a deliberate cliffhanger and leaves the conclusion to the reader's imagination.